Automated Reinforcement Learning: An Overview: Hyper-Parameter Optimization

-\paragraph{Stochastic Gradient Descent} Backpropagation is a main method for training neural networks in which the gradient of the loss function is computed with respect to the weights.
-This gradient is propagated backward through the network and the new weights are obtained by a variant of gradient descent algorithm.
-The hyper-parameters of gradient descent with momentum including decay rate and learning rate are included in backpropagation algorithm and they are optimized together with neural network weights in \cite{maclaurin2015gradient}.
+Backpropagation is a main method for training neural networks in which the gradient of the loss function is computed with respect to the weights.
+This gradient is propagated backward through the network, and the new weights are obtained by a variant of the gradient descent algorithm.
+The hyper-parameters of gradient descent with momentum, including decay rate and learning rate, are included in the backpropagation algorithm, and they are optimized together with neural network weights in \cite{maclaurin2015gradient}.
+In \cite{zahavy2020self}, meta-gradient descent is used to automatically adapt hyperparameters online.
+The algorithm is leveraged to self-tune parameters of the actor-critic loss function.
+On Atari-57, the resulting self-tuning agent (STAC) raises the median human-normalized score of an IMPALA baseline from $243\%$ to $364\%$ at 200M frames \cite{zahavy2020self}.

+Regression models are used in \cite{souza2024autorl} to develop AutoRL-Sim, a simulation environment designed to address combinatorial optimization tasks such as the Traveling Salesman Problem (TSP), Asymmetric TSP (ATSP), and Sequential Ordering Problem (SOP).
+AutoRL-Sim automates reinforcement learning (RL) processes using AutoML techniques to optimize parameters like learning rate and discount factor, improving solution accuracy and efficiency.
+The simulator is built in R, is freely available, and supports post-experiment analysis with graphical outputs, offering users flexibility through both predefined and customizable modules.